archettialberto/airlab_server_guidelines/docs/server_guidelines/index.md

   provides a lightweight and isolated environment, ensuring consistency and reproducibility of your experiments.
 We have prepared a separate guide, which will walk you through the process of setting up and using Docker containers for your experiments.

+* **Clear Documentation** :page_facing_up: - :warning: **We expect all lab members to maintain clear and organized documentation for their projects**.
+This includes a `README.md` file with a brief description of the project, a Dockerfile for building the Docker image, and a run configuration file for running the experiments.
+We have prepared a separate guide, which will walk you through the process of setting up a project directory and creating the necessary files.
+Please, remember that your scientific work may be used by other lab members in the future, so it is important to keep the code and documentation clean and organized! :sparkles: